d-krupke/instance_repository_backend/README.md

    Ideally, you can simply copy an existing configuration file and adapt it to the new problem class without modifying any code.

+## Features

+The instance repository backend offers several key features to manage and interact with benchmark instances:

+- **Instance and Solution Management**: Easily upload, download, and delete instances and solutions.
+- **Filtering and Sorting**: Filter instances by numerical or boolean attributes, and sort them by specific fields.
+- **Asset Management**: Upload and download assets (e.g., images or thumbnails) associated with each instance.

+While this repository provides the backend, the user interface is expected to be served by a separate frontend (not included here).
+All necessary endpoints and metadata are exposed, allowing you to build a simple JavaScript frontend that can be hosted on a static web server.
+By dynamically exposing query parameters, the backend helps keep the frontend in sync and facilitates reuse across different problem classes.

+Because research institutes often have changing teams, this system is designed to be easy to maintain and extend—even for newcomers with minimal web development experience.
+Should the institute discontinue the public server, anyone can simply clone the repository and host the system independently with minimal effort.

+## Limitations

+While this project aims to be lightweight, maintainable, and easily extensible, it comes with a few important limitations:

+- **Security**: It uses only basic access control via a single access key, making it unsuitable for scenarios where external users need to upload their own instances or solutions.
+- **Scalability**: Designed primarily for read-only use with occasional updates, the system may struggle under heavy write loads or frequent modifications.
+- **Performance**: The server is not optimized for high-traffic or large-scale deployments.
+It works best for small to medium-sized repositories within research institutes or small communities rather than large public platforms like Kaggle.
+- **Flexibility**: Because the system relies on Pydantic and follows certain conventions (e.g., instance and solution UIDs), you may need to adapt your data or code if you plan to host repositories that deviate significantly from these models.

 ## Configuring a New Problem Class

 A configuration for a problem class consists of schemas for instance and